Mikapall/Demon-s-Souls-SL1-Repository/ds2.md

   - Red Tearstone Ring is banned on base NG runs.
 Allowed on higher NG runs.
 - SL1 & CoC Perma-Death
   - Record the full run.
-- SL1 & CoC Not Hit & Any%
+- SL1 & CoC No Hit & Any%
   - Record the full run.
 - SL1 Blindfolded
   - Not allowed to see the screen, you need a clear webcam stream to prove.